saurabh-1102/LetsChat/README.md

    If multiple users try to join in the same room with same username,the user who joins first would be in and others would not be able to send or receive message in that room.

-   ChatOn's backend is deployed on heroku and front-end on netlify.
-Live Link : https://webchaton.netlify.app/